Medically reviewed by Drugs.com. Last updated on Jun 17, 2020.

 Magnesium Sulfate: May enhance the CNS depressant effect of CNS Depressants.
 Monitor therapy

 Mefloquine: May diminish the therapeutic effect of Anticonvulsants.
 Mefloquine may decrease the serum concentration of Anticonvulsants.
 Management: Mefloquine is contraindicated for malaria prophylaxis in persons with a history of convulsions.
-Monitor anticonvulsant concentrations and treatment response closely with concurrent use.
+If anticonvulsants are being used for another indication, monitor anticonvulsant concentrations and treatment response closely with concurrent use.
 Consider therapy modification

 Memantine: Carbonic Anhydrase Inhibitors may increase the serum concentration of Memantine.
 Monitor therapy

 MetFORMIN: Carbonic Anhydrase Inhibitors may enhance the adverse/toxic effect of MetFORMIN.
 Specifically, the risk of developing lactic acidosis may be increased.
 Monitor therapy